aceeric/ociregistry/README.md

 ## The image store

 To view the image store: `find /tmp/images`.
 There you will see the manifests and blobs comprising the cache.
-To clean up, simply stop the server (CTRL-C) and `rm -rf /tmp/images`.
+To clean up, simply stop the server and `rm -rf /tmp/images`.
 Everything the server persisted to the file system is under that one directory.

 ## Full Documentation